 I know, but as we know now, Dan, just because you go on TV and admit that you committed a crime doesn't mean that you can be punished for that crime or even accept responsibility for it at all.

-Because otherwise, wielding the mechanisms of the state become really difficult because then they get to pretend they're victims of the state.
+Think just widespread awareness of these people's patterns of deceit and shitheadery, I think is probably the only thing that is like really powerful against this because otherwise wielding the mechanisms of the state become really difficult because then they get to pretend they're victims of the state.

 He fully understands the issue, but he's pretending not to, because if he reveals that he does understand the issue, he'd have to admit that he probably broke election laws.

-That exemption that he's talking about that exists for books and advertising of books, uh, it only exists if the book was going to be released, whether or not an election was happening.
+That exemption that he's talking about that exists for books and advertising of books, it only exists if the book was going to be released, whether or not an election was happening.

-If the book is specifically released for an election, as Ezra has said is true of his own book, it is no longer eligible for that exemption because it is in essence an election advertisement.
+If the book is specifically released for an election, as Ezra has said is true of his own book, it is no longer eligible for that exemption because it is, in essence, an election advertisement.

 And that would all be totally fine for him to do that, to release this book and do all these advertisements.